Post

 6. MITRE ATT&CK Mapping

-Application Layer Protocol: Web Protocols (T1071.001): The attacker queries an API (e.g. Microsoft Graph) over HTTPS using valid tokens.
-The activity follows normal API consumption patterns.
+• Exfiltration - Application Layer Protocol: Web Protocols (T1071.001): The attacker queries an API (e.g. Microsoft Graph) over HTTPS using valid tokens.
+Traffic is indistinguishable from legitimate application API usage.

-By analyzing this attack chain, we also notice that the OAuth Consent Abuse does not rely on breaking security controls, but on leveraging them as designed: By combining consent-based authorization with legitimate API access, attackers achieve persistence and data access while remaining fully aligned with expected identity behaviors :
+By analyzing this attack chain, we notice that the OAuth Consent Abuse does not rely on breaking security controls, but on leveraging them as designed:

 There’s no brute force, no anomalous authentication is required, no token needs to be stolen.
 Authentication, token issuance and API usage are all legitimate.